dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/webhooks/serverless-pagerduty.md

 Make note of the integration key for later.

 ### Configure a new webhook in dbt Cloud
 See [Create a webhook subscription](/docs/deploy/webhooks#create-a-webhook-subscription) for full instructions.
-Your event should be **Run completed**, and you need to change the **Jobs** list to only contain the job you want to trigger the next run.
+Your event should be **Run completed**.

 Set the webhook URL to the host name you created earlier (`APP_NAME.fly.dev`)